JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-2.md

 https://codepen.io/BunzoBunaldi/pen/erQBEx?editors=0011

-(uhhh)
+Sorry.

+Anyways.
 Look at this snippet, also click around on it.
-You can set up a hypothetical selling point.
+In this, you can set up a hypothetical selling point(the green line), and see how much money you'd made if that were what you actually chose.
 It's pretty close to what happens in real life.

 *Y represents profitability, or D. positive Y values mean that an asset has a bid and an order which allow for positive arbitrage.